How to Make Vanilla Honey

 If you’ve never tried vanilla honey, it’s a decadent flavor experience.
-With floral vanilla notes and that classic honey flavor, this duo is ideal for serving with hot tea, drizzling on scones, mixing into a latte, and more!
+With floral vanilla notes and that classic honey flavor, this infused honey is ideal for serving with hot tea, drizzling on scones, mixing into a latte, and more!

 I love playing with vanilla.
 It’s an underrated flavor.
 How on earth is vanilla the boring flavor??

-This homemade vanilla honey is extremely easy with its two ingredients.
+This homemade vanilla honey is extremely easy, with only two ingredients.
 However, don’t let the short ingredient list fool you.
-This infused honey is a superb example of how two good things can become greater than the sum of their parts.
+This honey-infused honey is a superb example of how two good things can become greater than the sum of their parts.

 What is Vanilla Honey?

-It’s just a simple pot of honey left to absorb the delicious vanilla taste and aroma for a couple of days or weeks.
+It’s just a simple pot of honey left to absorb the delicious vanilla taste and aroma for several days or weeks.

 Since honey is already sweet, the added vanilla transforms it into a truly delectable treat full of delicious flavor.